dougeby/IntuneDocs/intune/enrollment-autopilot.md

 > [!NOTE]
 > Changes to the profile are applied to devices assigned to that profile.
 However, the updated profile won't be applied to a device that has already enrolled in Intune until after the device is reset and reenrolled.

-## Using AutoPilot in other portals
-If you are not interested in mobile device management, you have the ability to use AutoPilot in Microsoft Store for Business, for example.
-While using other portals is an option, we recommend that you only use Intune to manage your AutoPilot deployments.
-If you use Intune and another portal, Intune isn't able to:
-- Display changes to profiles created in Intune, but edited in another portal
-- Synchronize profiles created in another portal
-- Display changes to profile assignments done in another portal
-- Synchronize profile assignments done in another portal
-- Display changes to the device list that were made in another portal

 ## Alerts for Windows AutoPilot unassigned devices  <!-- 163236 -->
 You can view an alert for Windows AutoPilot unassigned devices to see how many devices from the AutoPilot program do not have AutoPilot deployment profiles assigned.
 Use the information in the alert to create profiles and assign them to the unassigned devices.
 When you click the alert, you see a full list of Windows AutoPilot devices and detailed information about them.